dell/patches/README.md

 If you need to pull specific patches there are detailed instructions for manually pulling repositories located at [Download Repositories with Dell Repository Manager](./MANUALLY_PULL_REPOS.md)

-If you already have downloaded and exported the repository from DRM skip to step #13.
+If you already have downloaded and exported the repository from DRM skip to [step #13 in Download Repositories with Dell Repository Manager](MANUALLY_PULL_REPOS.md).

 ### Setting Up Certs